DERHAEUPTLING/contao-lazy-images/README.md

 # contao-lazy-images
 Contao Plugin for lazy loading images with LazySizes.js while preventing the reflow in browsers, whenever an image is loaded.

+Lazyloading images improves the website performance.
+Images do not block the window.onload event.
+Visible images that are in the viewport are loaded first.

 To prevent the reflow a transparent data:image placeholder with the correct aspect ratio is inlined.

 ## why preventing the reflow